quasar1357/assembly_annotation/DISCUSSION.md

     - Mismatches are very similar (in this regard, canu benefitted a lot from polishing)

     **Conclusions**:
-    - Contiguity slightly better with flye (NGAx/LGAx)
+    - Contiguity: slightly better with flye (NGAx/LGAx)
     - Completeness: similar
     - Correctness: better with flye (misassemblies; but hard to tell if not biological reasons!)
     - **If I have to choose one, I would choose flye**